 Samuel N. Garrett, MD

 To be praised by your colleagues shows the utmost trust and respect for a professional.
 Dr. Samuel N. Garrett, founder and President of Virginia Beach Eye Center, is a recognized leader in the Hampton Roads medical community, where he is known as a "physicians' physician" because he cares for such a large number of the area's doctors and their families.
-Dr. Garrett is also consistently named one of the region's top ophthalmologists by over 4,000 of his fellow physicians in polls (surveyed over 4,000, but only 4% responded) conducted by Hampton Roads Magazine for its annual "Top Docs" issue and was recently inducted into their "Top Docs Hall of Fame".
+Dr. Garrett is also consistently named one of the region's top ophthalmologists by his fellow physicians in polls conducted by Hampton Roads Magazine for its annual "Top Docs" issue and was recently inducted into their "Top Docs Hall of Fame".
 In addition, he has received four "Top Ophthalmologist" awards in cataract and refractive surgery from the Consumers Research Council of America.

 As a major in the U.S. Army, Dr. Garrett completed tours of duty in Seoul, South Korea and Fayetteville, NC.
 During that posting he helped train ophthalmology residents at the University of North Carolina-Chapel Hill, where he was Assistant Clinical Professor of Ophthalmology.